sarphiv/sprinkle/README.md

   sprinkle settings
     Set up or change existing job settings.

+  sprinkle setup [-d | --delete]
+    Set up job environment (or recreates it in case of changes).
+    If settings have not been setup, prompt to set them up.

   sprinkle export [<path>] [<args>...]
     Export submission script to <path> that passes <args> to the job script.